-As a leader in data engineering, one of the key focus areas for Trifacta is to play a key role in the modern data stack.
-Cloud data warehouses are moving from traditional ETL to modern ELT architectures and Trifacta plays an important role by enabling the “T” in ELT with advanced data transformation, at the same time empowering the aspects of “E” with extracting and “L” with loading data wherever required.
+As a leader in data engineering, one of the key focus areas for Alteryx (formerly Trifacta) is to play a key role in the modern data stack.
+Cloud data warehouses are moving from traditional ETL to modern ELT architectures and Designer Cloud plays an important role by enabling the “T” in ELT with advanced data transformation, at the same time empowering the aspects of “E” with extracting and “L” with loading data wherever required.

 Faster Data Engineering with Pushdown Optimization

 As part of our ongoing innovations, we enabled acceleration with data engineering tasks with “Pushdown Optimization” a capability we introduced earlier this year.
 This innovative approach harnesses the power of cloud data warehouses using SQL queries for ELT tasks.
 With Pushdown Optimization, workloads can be pushed down to the source while leveraging the scale and compute of these cloud data warehouses.
 We released this capability on leading cloud platforms including Google BigQuery, Amazon Redshift, Azure Synapse Analytics, Snowflake, Oracle DB, Microsoft SQL Server, and PostgreSQL.